All knives come with complimentary blade wax!

 In the oven, it stays at a temperature of 375º for one hour, tempering the steel and leaving a stronger, more resilient blade.
 If you're using an oven for tempering, a great technique is to place your tempered blade into a pan of sand inside the toaster oven, in order to combat the fluctuating temperature that comes with the oven kicking on and off.
 In the shop, we place our blade in our sandblaster, smoothing out our surface.
 We then submerge the blade in Birchwood Casey Gun Blue, giving it a chemically forced patina.
 Then we neutralize it with vinegar and cold water, which helps it to resist further oxidation.

 Using our Shop Smith we cut out the desired shape of our handle from a set of scales sourced from a number of reputable makers.
 Applying the four hour epoxy onto our knife's tang, we then place our newly cut knife scales onto the tang using small C-clamps to hold them in place until the epoxy is cured.
+Once cured, we set our pins to maintain structural integrity.
+Now it's back to the Ameribrade grinder to shape our scales.
+After that we hand sand up through the grits from 240 to 1,500, and buff.

 "If you believe in something, you sign your name to it." - Ron Swanson For electro-etching your maker's mark, you can start by placing a negative image of your logo onto the unfinished blade, and placing the negative connector to the metal blade.
 Then, attaching the positive connector to a cotton swab soaked in a 20/80 salt & vinegar mixture, press onto the image until you reach the desired depth.